Input file is created by records. In the current implementation, the

 ... |

-When some field is enclosed in brackets [ ], then it's use is optional
+When some attribute is enclosed in brackets [ ], then it's use is optional

 and often overwrites the default behavior or adds additional (but